ShawkyZ/MultiThreadedTestSample/README.md

 # MultiThreadedTestSample
-A sample on writing Multi threaded Unit tests to reproduce Sql Deadlocks
+A sample on writing Multi threaded Unit tests to reproduce Sql Deadlocks.
+The Test sample is written in UnitOfWork.BO.DeadlockTest